 How Long Can A Snapping Turtle Stay Underwater?

 On average, you can notice that your snapping turtles can stay underwater for about 45 minutes to maybe an hour.
-Some turtles are also seen submerged in water for more than an hour.
+Some are also seen submerged in water for more than an hour.
 Ultimately, any snapping turtle’s time spent underwater is decided by its capacity to control its metabolic rates and oxygen flow in the lungs.

 When it’s extremely cold outside or near the surface, they may spend around five months i.e., one whole season underwater.
 But for this, they must prepare their body accordingly and use various alternate breathing methods.